Labor and Employee Relations

 Civil Service Commission

 The Civil Service Commission is comprised of five (5) community citizens that are appointed by the City Council to serve no more than two consecutive terms of four (4) years each.
-The Commission’s primary responsibility is to advise the City Council on all matters pertaining to the civil service system, recommend adoption of amendments to the Civil Service Rules, review and make recommendations related to citywide salary studies for classified positions, and provide an appeals procedure for classified.
+The Commission’s primary responsibility is to advise the City Council on all matters pertaining to the civil service system, recommend adoption of amendments to the Civil Service Rules, review and make recommendations related to citywide salary studies for classified positions, and provide an appeals procedure for classified positions.

 The Civil Service Commission meets on the first Wednesday of the month at 7pm via Webex.
 Any member of the public can address the Commission at its meeting.